 There are a number of items that are excluded from both options.

 The Primary Option

 This Makoti option pays for GP services, acute and chronic medicine, basic radiology and pathology, and basic optometry and primary dentistry care.
 There is cover for ambulance services for medical emergencies.

 As the name suggests, this is a much more comprehensive medical aid option.
 Unlimited primary healthcare is allowed from the GP you have chosen, as well as hospitalisation, specialist services, pathology and radiology services (if pre-authorised), and both acute and chronic medication.

 In addition, the legal Prescribed Minimum Benefits are covered, as well as ambulance service for medical emergencies.
 There are also benefits available for optometry, dentistry and various other services.

 The Exclusions to Makoti Medical Scheme Options

-The items that are excluded from the Makoti medical scheme optionsare not surprising.
-They range from obesity and suicide attempts, to frail care.
-Other nebulous items that aren’t covered include gold inlays and the cost of surgical stockings.
+These range from obesity and suicide attempts, to frail care.
+And other nebulous items without cover include gold inlays and the cost of surgical stockings.